lightpack/docs/containers.md

 By default, all the services are registered in a lazy manner.
 </p>

-## Register Instance
+## Register Factory

-In some cases you might want a new instance every time you access the service through the container.
+In some cases you might want a **new instance** every time you access the service through the container.
 For that use the <code>factory()</code> method of container.

 ```php